-Archbishop Marcel Lefebvre, in response to the repeated requests of young men interested in a traditional priestly formation, founded the Society of Saint Pius X on 1 November 1970.
+Archbishop Marcel Lefebvre, in response to the repeated requests of young men interested in a traditional priestly formation, founded the Society of St. Pius X on November 1, 1970.
 He was 65 years old at the time, and had previously served the Catholic Church as apostolic delegate to French-speaking Africa, Archbishop of Dakar, and superior general of the Holy Ghost Fathers, a missionary order of priests.
-Eleven young men began their studies under the archbishop at a new seminary in Ecône, Switzerland.
+Eleven young men began their studies under the archbishop at a new seminary in Econe, Switzerland.
 The local bishop of Fribourg was convinced that this new seminary would bring great benefits to the Catholic Church and soon granted his official approval.

-Two apostolic visitors, therefore, conducted an official tour and inspection of the seminary at Ecône in 1974.
+Two apostolic visitors, therefore, conducted an official tour and inspection of the seminary at Econe in 1974.
 They were impressed with its high academic standards and the seminarians’ evident piety; their only complaint was that they did not see the new rite of the Mass being celebrated.
 They brought a positive report back to the pope.

 Despite this favorable review, Archbishop Lefebvre was soon called to Rome and was interviewed by three cardinals.
-A few weeks later, the new bishop of Fribourg suddenly suppressed the SSPX, 6 May 1975.
+A few weeks later, the new bishop of Fribourg suddenly suppressed the SSPX, May 6, 1975.
 Shocked, Archbishop Lefebvre issued an official appeal and asked for the reasons behind this drastic act.
 Neither Fribourg nor Rome responded.
 Additionally, in 1976 the archbishop was suspended ab ordinum collatione—from ordaining deacons and priests—and later a divinis—from all sacred functions, including saying Mass.

-Confused by this abrupt suppression and inexplicable silence, the archbishop decided that he must continue to fulfill his duties as rector of the seminary at Ecône; after all, he was convinced that canon law stipulated that no such suppression or suspension would take force while an official appeal was left unresolved, much less unanswered.
+Confused by this abrupt suppression and inexplicable silence, the archbishop decided that he must continue to fulfill his duties as rector of the seminary at Econe; after all, he was convinced that canon law stipulated that no such suppression or suspension would take force while an official appeal was left unresolved, much less unanswered.
 He ordained priests that summer as normal.
 He also took his seminarians with him on pilgrimage to Rome as a sign of good faith.

 The SSPX, despite its apparent suppression, grew rapidly.
 New seminaries were opened in Germany, America, Argentina and Australia.
 Religious brothers, sisters, and lay third order members joined its swelling ranks; by 1987, the SSPX had spread its apostolate to every continent in the world.

 The SSPX continued its apostolate despite the death of its founder.
-In 1994 Bishop Bernard Fellay was elected superior general, a position which he still holds today.
+In 1994, Bishop Bernard Fellay was elected superior general, a position which he still holds today.
 Notably, in the jubilee year 2000 he led all of his priests, religious, and seminarians on pilgrimage to Rome, hoping thereby to express love and respect for the Holy Father.
-Pope Benedict XVI later decided to free the traditional Latin Mass in a 2007 motu proprio entitled “Summorum pontificorum” and, in 2009, to lift the “excommunications” issued against the four SSPX bishops.
+Pope Benedict XVI later decided to free the traditional Roman Mass in a 2007 motu proprio entitled Summorum Pontificum and in 2009, lifted the “excommunications” issued against the four SSPX bishops.